Pregnancy After a Vasectomy – Is it Possible?

-Vasectomy is a surgical intervention that involves tying off the reproductive tubes of a man.
-In other words, the vas deferens are tied off and severed by hampering the sperm from reaching the egg.
+A vasectomy is a surgical intervention that involves tying off the reproductive tubes of a man.
+In other words, the vas deferens are tied off and severed, thus hampering the sperm from reaching the egg.
 This is not a temporary form of birth control but a permanent one.

-What Are the Chances of Getting Pregnant After Vasectomy?
+What Are the Chances of Getting Pregnant After Having a Vasectomy?

-How Can a Women Get Pregnant After Vasectomy?
+How Can a Couple Get Pregnant After a Partner Has Had a Vasectomy?

-There are no sure ways to make a man or a woman sterile; therefore it is possible that a woman may get pregnant after a vasectomy surgery.
-Here are some ways to get pregnant after a vasectomy:
+There are no surefire ways to make a man or a woman sterile; therefore, it is possible that a woman may get pregnant after her partner has had a vasectomy.
+Here are a few ways how this can happen.

 1. Having sexual intercourse before the man’s sperm count is confirmed to be zero

-Although a man must have undergone a vasectomy surgery, the sperms may still be present in the semen for 2 to 3 months.
-If a couple has unprotected sex, then there are chances of pregnancy.
-Therefore, in the case where pregnancy needs to be avoided, your doctor may recommend you to undergo sperm analysis to confirm the sperm count to be zero before you practise unprotected sexual intercourse.
+Even if a man has had a vasectomy, the sperms may still be present in the semen for up to 2 to 3 months.
+If a couple has unprotected sex during this time, they may face the possibility of becoming pregnant.
+Therefore, in the case where pregnancy needs to be avoided, the doctor may recommend the man to undergo sperm analysis to confirm the sperm count to be zero, before he can have unprotected sex with his partner.

 2. Vasectomy reversal

-In case you wish to conceive after your husband has had a vasectomy, you can go for a reversal surgery.
+If a couple wishes to conceive after the male partner has had a vasectomy, he can go for reversal surgery.
 The surgical procedure is performed under anaesthesia, and the vas deferens is reconnected.
-The vasectomy reversal surgery may bring back the sperm into the semen and therefore you may try to get pregnant after a vasectomy reversal.
+The vasectomy reversal surgery may bring back the sperm into the semen.

-Sometimes natural reversal or recanalization may occur.
-This may happen when the sperms are able to escape from the microscopic channels that may be present at the cut end of vas deferens.
+Sometimes, natural reversal or recanalisation may occur, when the sperms are able to escape from the microscopic channels that may be present at the cut end of the vas deferens.
 These channels may form due to some medical complications such as sperm granuloma and other such conditions.
-Usually, your doctor may establish this problem while doing your post-semen analysis after your vasectomy surgery and it may only be present in less than one percent of the cases.
-However, in rare cases, which are 1 in 4000, late recanalization may occur too.
-In case, you are wondering how to get pregnant after vasectomy without reversal, ask your doctor about your options.
+Usually, the doctor will be able to establish this problem while doing the post-semen analysis after the vasectomy, and it may only be present in less than one per cent of the cases.
+However, in rare cases, which are 1 in 4000, late recanalisation may occur too.

 4. Surgical errors

-Sometimes vasectomy may fail due to some surgical errors.
-In case there is a surgical error, it may increase your odds of pregnancy after a vasectomy.
-Though this is a very rare phenomenon and may seldom happen.
-This is the reason you may be advised for a post-semen analysis to establish the success of your vasectomy surgery.
-Therefore, it is very important that you get your surgery done by an expert in the field.
+Sometimes, a vasectomy may fail due to surgical errors.
+In case there is a surgical error, it may increase the couple’s odds of pregnancy after the male partner has had a vasectomy.
+While this is a very rare phenomenon and may seldom happen, it also is the reason to go for a post-semen analysis to establish the success of the vasectomy.
+Therefore, it is very important that the surgery is done by an expert in the field.

-Vasectomy is as one of the most preferred forms of birth controls, and it also has a very high success rate.
-However, as discussed above that no form of birth control is a hundred percent safe.
+A vasectomy is one of the most preferred forms of birth controls, and it also has a very high success rate.
+However, as discussed above, no form of birth control is a hundred per cent safe.
 Therefore, in case you want to know more about your options on birth control, you should get in touch with your doctor.
 Also, if you and your partner wish to have a baby after the vasectomy surgery, it may be possible too.
-You should get in touch with your doctor and know various ways to increase your chances of getting pregnant after the vasectomy.
+You should get in touch with your doctor and find out about the various ways to increase your chances of getting pregnant after the vasectomy.